 Childhood obesity in Portuguese children

-Children who spend more time in front of the television have a higher risk of obesity and high blood pressure, than those who spend more time at the computer and with electronic games.
+Children who spend more time in front of the television have a higher risk of obesity and high blood pressure than those who spend more time on the computer and with electronic games.
 These are the conclusions of a study coordinated by Cristina Padez from the University of Coimbra and funded by the FCT.

-Focusing on the relationship between the environment in which children live and overweight, the results indicate that of the 18,000 children aged 3 to 11 years involved in the study, 28% of boys and 26% of girls watch more than 2 hours of television per day during the week, and on weekends the figures shoot up to 75% and 74% respectively.
-These figures are well above the limits considered to be a reference and are risk factors for obesity.
+Focusing on the relationship between the environment in which children live and excess weight, the results indicate that of the 18,000 children aged between 3 and 11 involved in the study, 28% of boys and 26% of girls watch more than 2 hours of television a day during the week, and at the weekend the figures skyrocket to 75% and 74% respectively.
+These figures are well above the reference limits and constitute risk factors for obesity.

-Alerts the researcher that "60% of obese children already have at least one risk factor such as hypertension, high cholesterol, triglycerides and 40% remain obese in adulthood.
-Even for children who normalize their weight as they grow, the mere fact that they have been obese is a risk for the onset of some cardiovascular diseases in adulthood."
+The researcher warns that "60% of obese children already have at least one risk factor such as hypertension, high cholesterol and triglycerides, and 40% remain obese in adulthood.
+Even for children who normalize their weight as they grow up, the simple fact of having been obese is a risk for the onset of some cardiovascular diseases in adulthood."

 Compared to electronic games and the computer, television has a greater impact because "children are more exposed to food advertising, inducing them to eat food that is usually unhealthy.
-Television is more passive, the computer and electronic games require more concentration and interaction.
+Television is more passive, while computers and electronic games require more concentration and interaction."